PG&E Rates Up 127%.

 Every EDH home is different — HOA community, PG&E rate plan, Pioneer eligibility, and whether you have a pool, EV, or multi-zone AC all affect which program saves you the most.
 We show you everything side by side before you decide anything.

-Pay 30% less than the full system cost at signing — the ITC discount passes directly to you through the third-party owner.
+Pay 30% less than the full system cost at signing — the ITC discount passes directly to you.
 After 5 years, full ownership transfers to your home at no additional cost.
 No tax filing required.
 HOA-approvable in all EDH communities.

 - ✓30% off system cost at signing